Inon SharonyTAU

 The relatively long time during which I've held this position has afforded me the opportunity to acquire and hone my teaching skills, as well as improving my fundamental understanding of the course material and related topics.

-In the spring semester I am the instrutor of the Molecular Dynamics computer experiment at the Advanced Laboratory in Physical Chemistry.
+In the 2013 spring semester I was the instrutor of the Molecular Dynamics computer experiment at the Advanced Laboratory in Physical Chemistry.

 I recieved the experiment in a decrepid condition -- it was not revamped since its inception in 2001.
 Building on my past teaching experience, I gathered all the relevant material I could find and consolidated a new laboratory manual.
 The experiment was bolstered by adding new modules which give the students their first experience in applying such varied methodologies as mathematical modeling, random processes, probability & statistics, numerical methods (e.g. for differentiation & integration), statistical mechanics, and computational chemistry.